Agentic Coding

 Key point: Tool documentation is necessary but not sufficient.
 The gap between "I know the features" and "I get consistent results" is a practice gap, not a knowledge gap.

 Teaching notes: Close the loop.
 The spectrum (015) shows where you could be.
 The desert (013) shows why there is no map.
 The ten percent problem (018) quantifies the cost.
 The tool-practice gap (020) explains the mechanism: practitioners who read the docs and understand the features still cannot close the gap without methodology.
-This frames the remaining four days: Days 2-4 provide the methodology, Day 5 provides the evaluation framework to keep learning after the course ends.
+This is the practice gap the rest of the course closes.

 Individual pathway notes